grafana/k6exec/README.md

 The build service URL can be specified in the `K6_BUILD_SERVICE_URL` environment variable or by using the `--build-service-url` flag.

 There is no default URL for the build service, otherwise k6exec will automatically provide k6 with the native builder.

-#### Native Builder

-To use the native builder, you only need to install the [Go language toolkit](https://go.dev/doc/install).

-The native builder uses a k6 extension catalog to resolve extension URLs and versions.
-The extension catalog URL has a default value.
-A different extension catalog URL can be specified in the `K6_EXTENSION_CATALOG_URL` environment variable or by using the `--extension-catalog-url` flag.

 ### Dependencies